The Working Origins Timeline

 Eight Markers of Workplace Success

-This post briefly introduces the Working Origins timeline, or the eight ways we successfully work together.
+This post briefly reviews the Working Origins timeline of eight key adaptations.

-These markers represent both biological and cultural adaptations that improved how we collaborate.
-Today, each of us carries the biological foundation of these adaptations—they are encoded within us.
-However, not all teams develop the cultural conditions needed to unlock them in the workplace.
+Each marker represents a set of biological and cultural adaptations that improved how we work together.
+Today, the biological adaptations remain encoded within us.
+However, not all teams develop the cultural conditions needed to unlock and express good workplace behaviors.

 That is the leadership challenge addressed here in Working Origins.